andersfuf/UIS_Prototype/README.md

-Add and delete customers.

-EUS3 (complex, SPLIT, 5 parts 40%): Complex story.
-SPLIT, only employees should have acces to this story).
-EUS3: As a bank employee, I can add or delete customers and their accounts in the system, so that I can keep track of the my customers and the bank products they are using.

-EUS3-1 (ziming, 100%) register page as is implements adding a customer

-EUS3-2 (name) add and remove money accounts for customers

-EUS3-3 (name) un-register page implements deleting a customer along with the accounts

-EUS3-4 (name) authentication against employee of EUS3.

-EUS3-5 (anders, 100%) ER to relational part.

-Certificate of deposits.
+#### Certificate of deposits.

 EUS6 (name): As a bank employee, I can create a new CD (certificate of deposite) for one of my customers and associate it to the customer's investment account, so that I can facilitate investments and attract money to the bank.

-EUS6-2 (anders, 100%) ER to relational part.
+EUS6-1 (name); EUS6-2 (100%) ER to relational part.

+EUS6-1 (name, 0%) Flask part

 ##### Logging on.